 Procedure for submitting work to Student Show:

-- Complete one entry form for each piece you wish to enter
+- Complete one entry form for each piece you wish to enter.
+This form will be provided on the day of submission.

-- Take entry form to competition staff to receive Entry Number for each piece (on Monday, April 24th)
+- Take entry form to competition staff to receive Entry Number for each piece (TBD**)

 - IMPORTANT: Once you have your entry number you must fill out an online form for each submission